Spear phishing: What is it and how to prevent it

 17. Inform your staff, your friends and family members about the risks incurred when sharing personal data on social media.

-18. Some tools have been specifically created in order to prevent phishing.
+18. Several tools have been specifically designed to prevent phishing.
 Here is a selection you can use in order to control any URL before clicking on it : Where Goes, Redirect Detective and Redirect Check.

 19. And last, but not least : use a secure email provider like Mailfence to guarantee email security and privacy.

 Preventing spear phishing is key to keep your personal data safe.
-If you don’t take some minimal steps to avoid this scenario, you might expect your email to be hacked.
+Failing to take basic precautions puts your email at risk of being hacked.
 Read our advices to know what to do in this case, and contact us if you have any question about security and privacy.

 Check out this article on how to avoid social engineering schemes.